briancaffey/django-step-by-step/vuepress-docs/docs/guide/step-by-step/README.md

 There are a lot of ways to do registration, and lots of packages that can help with this process.

-We can start with a simle implementation that allows us to signup with an email address with a confirmation email.
+We can start with a simple implementation that allows us to signup with an email address with a confirmation email.
 Since we have already setup MailHog, this should be easy.

 ## Add registration form